dasguptar/treelstm.pytorch/README.md

      - Logs and model checkpoints are saved to the `checkpoints/` directory with the name specified by the command line argument `--expname`.

 ### Results
-Using hyperparameters `--lr 0.01 --wd 0.0001 --optim adagrad --batchsize 25` gives a Pearson's coefficient of `0.8476` and a MSE of `0.2896`, as opposed to a Pearson's coefficient of `0.8676` and a MSE of `0.2532` in the original paper.
+ - Using hyperparameters `--lr 0.010 --wd 0.0001 --optim adagrad --batchsize 25` gives Pearson's coefficient of `0.8492` and MSE of `0.2842`
-The difference might be because of the way the word embeddings are updated.
-In the paper, embeddings are updated using plain SGD, separate from the rest of the model, while here the same optimizer updates all the model parameters.
+ - Using hyperparameters `--lr 0.025 --wd 0.0001 --optim adagrad --batchsize 25 --freeze_embed` gives Pearson's coefficient of `0.8674` and MSE of `0.2536`
+ - In the original paper, the numbers reported include Pearson's coefficient of `0.8676` and MSE of `0.2532`

+Minor differences include the way the gradients are accumulated (normalized by batchsize or not) and embeddings are updated (frozen or fine-tuned).

 ### Notes
+ - (**Nov 28, 2017**) Added **frozen embeddings**, closed gap to paper.
  - (**Nov 08, 2017**) Refactored model to get **1.5x - 2x speedup**.
  - (**Oct 23, 2017**) Now works with **PyTorch 0.2.0**.
  - (**May 04, 2017**) Added support for **sparse tensors**.
 Using the `--sparse` argument will enable sparse gradient updates for `nn.Embedding`, potentially reducing memory usage.
      - There are a couple of caveats, however, viz. weight decay will not work in conjunction with sparsity, and results from the original paper might not be reproduced using sparse embeddings.

 ### Acknowledgements